shougroup/Xie_Shou_2021_SteeringEcoEvoDynamics/README.md

   * H: C = 2000, comm_type_num = 10, Pn_sig = 100, spike_frac = 0.3;

 ## Figure 7:
-To generate the figures, follow /Examples/Example2 to run the simulation codes in /Figure7/simu with the following parameters:
+To generate the figures, follow /Examples/Example2 to run the simulation codes in /Codes/Figure7/simu with the following parameters:
 * A-B: check_period = C*10
 * C-E: check_period = 100.

 ## Figure S2:
-To generate the figures, follow /Examples/Example3 to run the simulation codes in /FigureS2_simu with the following parameters:
+To generate the figures, follow /Examples/Example3 to run the simulation codes in /Codes/FigureS2_simu with the following parameters:
 * top panel: end_cycle = 100, multiplier = 10;
 * bottom panel: end_cycle = 100, multiplier = 100;

 ## Figure S3:
-* A: /FigureS3/A/main_PCompare.m
+* A: /Codes/FigureS3/A/main_PCompare.m
-* B: /FigureS3/B/main_PCompare.m
+* B: /Codes/FigureS3/B/main_PCompare.m

 ## Figure S4:
+/Codes/Figure5/C/ii/
-Run /Figure5/C/ii/main_FigureS4.m after /Figure5/C/ii/main_heritability_simu.m has been run.
+Run main_FigureS4.m after running main_heritability_simu_2cycle.m.

 ## Figure S5:
-Bottom panel: Follow /Examples/Example1 to run the simulation codes in /FigureS5/simu and generate the figure.
+Bottom panel: Follow /Examples/Example1 to run the simulation codes in Codes/FigureS5/simu and generate the figure.

 ## Figure S6:
-Follow instructions at the beginning of FigureS6/main_FigureS6.m to generate the figures.
+Follow instructions at the beginning of Codes/FigureS6/main_FigureS6.m to generate the figures.

 ## Figure S7:
-Column 1 and 2: follow instructions at the beginning of FigureS7/main_Columns1and2.m to generate the figures.
+Column 1 and 2: follow instructions at the beginning of Codes/FigureS7/main_Columns1and2.m to generate the figures.
-Column 3: follow instructions at the beginning of FigureS7/main_Columns3.m to generate the figures.
+Column 3: follow instructions at the beginning of Codes/FigureS7/main_Columns3.m to generate the figures.
-Column 4: follow instructions at the beginning of FigureS7/main_Columns4.m to generate the figures.
+Column 4: follow instructions at the beginning of Codes/FigureS7/main_Columns4.m to generate the figures.

 ## Figure S8: FigureS8/main_FigureS8.m

 ## Figure S9:
-A: Follow /Examples/Example1 to run the simulation codes in /FigureS9/simu and generate the figure.
+A: Follow /Examples/Example1 to run the simulation codes in Codes/FigureS9/simu and generate the figure.
-B: /Figure2/main_FigureS9B_Landscape2D.m
+B: Codes/Figure2/main_FigureS9B_Landscape2D.m

 ## Figure S10:
-* A: To generate the figures, follow /Examples/Example1 to run the simulation codes in /Figure6/simu with the following parameters:
+* A: To generate the figures, follow /Examples/Example1 to run the simulation codes in Codes/Figure6/simu with the following parameters:
   * T0 = 20, C = 1000, comm_type_num = 2, Pn_sig = 0, spike_frac = 0;
-* B: /FigureS10/BC/main_FigureS10B_landscape.m
+* B: Codes/FigureS10/BC/main_FigureS10B_landscape.m
+* C: Codes/FigureS10/BC/
-* C: Run /FigureS10/BC/main_heritability_simu.m to simulate community functions of parents and offspring communities.
+ Run main_heritability_simu_2cycle.m to simulate community functions of parents and offspring communities.
 Then plot C by running main_FigureS10C_heritbility.m.

 ## Figure S11:
 Follow /Examples/Example1 to run the simulation codes in /FigureS11/simu and generate the figure.
 Before running main*.m, modify `spike_frac` accordingly.
 For example, to generate the figures of the second column, set spike_frac = 0.1.
 To reproduce the same dynamics, use the directory /10percentH.